salte-auth/salte-auth/docs/usage/getting-started.md

 A `Provider` (Identity Provider) tells Salte Auth _who_ you're going to be authenticating with.

 For a list of examples you should check out the [providers](usage/providers.md) page!.

+### 😱 Which Provider should I use?!?

+That primarily depends on where your priorities are.

+#### I need all the features!

+If you're worried about SSO (Single Sign-On) then an OpenID Connect Provider like [Auth0](https://github.com/salte-auth/auth0), [Azure](https://github.com/salte-auth/azure), etc. are probaby your best bet.

+#### I'm not made of money!

+If cost is more of a concern I'd recommend using one of the OAuth2 Providers like [GitHub](https://github.com/salte-auth/github), [Google](https://github.com/salte-auth/google), [Facebook](https://github.com/salte-auth/facebook), etc.

 ## Picking a Handler